FlipsideCrypto/sdk/python/README.md

 """
 ```

 Now let's execute the query and retrieve the first 5 rows of the result set.
-Note we will set `page_size` to 5 and `page_number` to 1 to retrieve those first 5 rows.
+Note we will set `page_size` to 5 and `page_number` to 1 to retrieve just the first 5 rows.

 ```python
 query_result_set = sdk.query(